simonalpha/archivesspace/README.md

   - http://localhost:8080/ -- the staff interface
   - http://localhost:8081/ -- the public interface
   - http://localhost:8090/ -- the Solr admin console

+# Running ArchivesSpace against PostgreSQL

+Running against PostgreSQL requires the [PostgreSQL JDBC Driver](http://jdbc.postgresql.org/).
+Different JVM versions should use different drivers.
+Download the driver and place it in the lib direcoty, so it appears in the classpath.

+Most steps are similar to the steps for MySQL, with SQL altered to be suitable for PostgreSQL, and the `config/config.rb` file altered as below;
+setting the PostgreSQL database, and allowing unsupported databases.
+    `AppConfig[:db_url] = "jdbc:postgresql://localhost:5432/archivesspace?user=as&password=as123"`
+    `AppConfig[:allow_unsupported_database] = true`

 # Backup and recovery